isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

     </div>
   </div>
   <div class="col is-three-fifths">
-  <p class="has-text-ruby"><b>Top 5 Job Search Strategies To Find A Job In 2021 by Daniel's Brew</b><br>
+  <p class="has-text-ruby"><b>Top 5 Job Search Strategies To Find A Job In 2021 by Daniel's Brew</b></p>
-Learn ways to stand out in the job market, including how to maximise your chances of getting opportunities through LinkedIn.<br><br>
+<p>Learn ways to stand out in the job market, including how to maximise your chances of getting opportunities through LinkedIn.</p>
-Source: Top 5 Job Search Strategies To Find A Job In 2021 (JOB SEARCH TACTICS & TECHNIQUES) (2020, Dec 15).
-Daniel's Brew.<p>
+<small>Source: Top 5 Job Search Strategies To Find A Job In 2021 (JOB SEARCH TACTICS & TECHNIQUES) (2020, Dec 15).
+Daniel's Brew.</small>
   </div>
 </div>